-Dextromethorphan is a central nervous system (CNS) depressant that causes feelings of relaxation, sleepiness, and pleasing euphoria.
+Dextromethorphan (DXM) is a central nervous system (CNS) depressant that causes feelings of relaxation, sleepiness, and pleasing euphoria.
 Alcohol causes much the same set of effects, but mixing depressants is very dangerous because their combined side effects can increase your risks of overdose.
-Acute risks associated with mixing DXM and alcohol include:
+Acute risks associated with mixing dextromethorphan and alcohol include:

 - Respiratory depression, or irregular, slowed, or stopped breathing.

 - Dissociation or feeling out of body, which can cause panic.

 - Brain lesions leading to memory loss, cognitive impairment, and emotional and behavioral changes.